waded/jorts/README.md

 Jorts abbreviates numbers for numeric comparison using US English short-scale.

-E.g.
+For example you can compare many numbers at once:

+    > jorts.many([1231, 8345, 0, -9353])
-   jorts.many([1231, 8345, 0]) yields ["1K", "8K", "0"]
+    < ["1K", "8K", "0", "-9K"]

-Such abbreviation puts focus on magnitude rather than precision.
+This abbreviation puts focus on differences magnitude of the numbers, rather than precision.
 It saves mental, vocal, and screen ink for more important things.

 See http://en.wikipedia.org/wiki/Long_and_short_scales for more about short scales in different cultures.